Devyani Khobragade incident: Richard leaving Khobragade's home

 On June 21, 2013, Khobragade left her children in the care of Richard and went on an out-of-town trip.
 On returning on June 23, 2013, Khobragade found Richard missing from her home.
 On June 24, 2013, Khobragade informed the Office of Foreign Missions (OFM) and requested help in tracing Richard.
 The OFM directed her to file a missing person report with New York City Police Department (NYPD).
 Initially NYPD refused to file the report, since Richard was not a family member.
 After written requests made on June 25, 2013, the NYPD filed a missing person report.
 The NYPD then closed the case and it determined that Richard had simply left.

-After walking out of the house, Richard lived on the support of strangers within the Indian community in New York City, including a Sikh temple.
+After walking out of the house, Richard lived on the support of strangers within the Indian community in New York City, including a Gurdwara.
 Later, Richard contacted Safe Horizon, a nonprofit that has an anti-trafficking program, which took Richard to the State Department with the allegations.

 On July 1, 2013, Khobragade received a phone call from a person claiming to be Richard's lawyer and requesting her to process a change in visa status of Richard and provide compensation based on 19 hours of work per day.
 Khobragade refused to negotiate on the phone and demanded the caller's identity.
 On July 2, 2013, Khobragade informed OFM to direct NYPD to identify the caller as the caller was trying to extort money.
 On July 5, 2013, Khobragade filed a complaint of "aggravated harassment" with NYPD alleging extortion and blackmail by the caller.
 In India, officials briefed US embassy officials about the reports filed with NYPD and sought assistance in the matter.
 The Indian Embassy in Washington also made similar requests with the State Department in Washington.

 On July 8, 2013, "Access Immigration", a law office representing Richard, called for a meeting with Khobragade.
 Khobragade with other consulate officers met Richard.
 Richard requested payment of US$10,000, conversion of her Indian diplomatic passport to an India ordinary passport and assistance for getting required US visa for continued stay in United States.
 Indian consulate officers informed Richard that she was required to return to India as she was on an Indian diplomatic passport and that compensation regarding work hours would be settled before departure to India.

 On July 19, 2013, Philip Richard, husband of Richard, filed a petition in Indian court alleging that Khobragade and the Indian government held his wife in police custody in New York and had kept in "slavery-like conditions or keeping a person in bondage".
 The petition also stated that Uttam Khobragade had called Richard's family in India and threatened them with dire consequences if Richard were to complain.
 The petition was withdrawn four days later.